Did Dinosaurs and People Ever Live Together?

 Who has accounts of dragons?

-China and Japan are two nations famous for their dragons and then their neighbor, Nepal, just to the west of China, is also a nation fraught with legends of dinosaur like creatures or dragons.
-The Pacific Islanders have such accounts so do those in Australia (the Aboriginal people there).
+China and Japan are two nations famous for their dragons and also their neighbor, Nepal, just to the west of China, is also a nation fraught with legends of dinosaur-like creatures or dragons.
+The Pacific Islanders have such accounts and so do those in Australia (the Aboriginal people there).
 The African tribes in a completely different continent.
-North American Indian tribes and South American cultures have accounts of dinosaur like creatures.
+North American Indian tribes and South American cultures have accounts of dinosaur-like creatures.
 The ancient people of Egypt wrote about them.
 Ethiopia, Persia, India, Russia and Europe, but more specifically in Europe, England, France, Ireland, Switzerland, Scandinavia, Germany, Italy, Greece, all these nations, all these cultures, all of these peoples have legends of beasts that were either dinosaurs or very much like dinosaurs.
 It's abundant, it's prolific.
 It's all over the globe.

 North American Tribes

 Let's start in North America with the Native Americans that we know as the Ojibwa people.
 They had an animal they called the Unktehi.
 He's depicted here on Agawa Rock at Misshepezhieu, Lake Superior, provincial park in Ontario, Canada.
 And this animal was known to them, but also it was known to the Sioux of the Northern Plains.

 You see this depiction here, a large creature.
 If the scale is in any way accurate, that must be a canoe with about five warriors in it.
 And there's some pretty large snakes pictured there with it.
 But why in the world would they draw such a creature if they hadn't seen something like that?
 Henry Rowe Schoolcraft who was a geologist and an Indian agent wrote extensively about the Sioux Indians.
 He recorded images like the ones we saw the Ojibwa had made, as well as accounts of the creatures.